facebookresearch/ppuda/README.md

 <sup>‡</sup> Denotes the architecture index in the `test` split of DeepNets-1M.

 Each GHN checkpoint takes just a few megabytes and is stored in the [checkpoints](./checkpoints) folder of this repository.
+Other checkpoints (ablated GHN models, some networks trained with SGD) are available [here](https://drive.google.com/drive/folders/1Oj3M1kzvpEANw_KuB9iBaRPbEbuNKrqg?usp=sharing).

 # Minimal example: predict parameters for ResNet-50